Why was CNN+ dropped shortly after debut? - NewsBreak

 ( NewsNation ) —The door is being shut on CNN’s paid streaming service CNN+ almost as quickly as it opened.

 “Since my mother is watching, I will acknowledge that rejoicing in other’s failures is perhaps ungentlemanly, so let us be clear, our issue is pointing out the arrogance of those executives who believed in CNN+,” Leland Vittert, host of NewsNation’s “On Balance,” said Thursday.
-“They actually thought there was a market for Jake Tapper’s book club; they wanted people to pay for this.”Report: Homes more affordable in US than in many nations
+“They actually thought there was a market for Jake Tapper’s book club; they wanted people to pay for this.”NYC teachers accused of submitting fake vaccine cards; union say claims are unfounded

 NewsNation’s Dan Abrams, host of “Dan Abrams Live,” has been a critic of the idea for CNN+ since its inception.
 Like Vittert, he empathized with the journalists and crew who may lose their jobs because of the ill-fated idea.